aqxiy/lithegulp/README.md

 6. Place cup on tongue and sip & swallow.
 Maybe a little more than needed to get pill down.

+For best results, mouth shall remain roughly but not overly tightly closed 4 seconds post last swallow, through the final swallow.

 ++ Wait 9 - 14 seconds between pills {swallow to mouth open}

 -- best with narrowish wine glass